thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 ### The electronic implementation of gate logic

 We can start with the concept of a switch.
 Consider what is happening when we turn on a light using a wall switch.

 When the switch is off, the electrical circuit that connects the bulb to the voltage source is broken.
 As a result, there is no potential difference between the terminals and the current cannot reach the bulb.
 When the switch is on, the circuit is complete and the current flows freely to the bulb.

-We can represent this with a very simple circuit:
+This is represented by the following simple schematic:

 ![](./img/single-switch-and-circuit.png)

 This circuit embodies the logic of a NOT gate.
-We can think of the light as 1 and the absence of light as 0.
+Think of the light as 1 and the absence of light as 0.
 When the switch is on, 1 is the output and 0 is inverted.
 When the switch is off, 0 is the output and 1 is inverted.

-We can develop this scenario to represent the logical behaviour of an AND gate.
+This scenario can be developed to represent the logical behaviour of an AND gate.
 Imagine now that this room is a bit strange and there are two switches controlling the operation of the bulb.
 If both switches are off the bulb will not emit light.
 If one of the switches is on and the other is off the bulb will not emit light.
 The bulb will only emit light when _both_ switches are on.

-The circuit for this scenario embodies the logic of the Boolean AND connective:
+The schematic for this scenario embodies the logic of the Boolean AND
+connective:

 ![](./img/double-and-circ.png)

-Switch-controlled circuits are functionally equivalent to what actually happens inside a computer when logical conditions are expressed via gates.
+Switch-controlled circuits are functionally equivalent to what actually happens inside a computer when logical conditions are implemented via gates.
 Electrical charge is directed along different routes depending on the value of an on/off condition.
 However, in modern computers the actual component that controls the flow of current is not a switch.